How you can help others

 Community information pack

-This pack is to support you and your community during the period of disruption that COVID-19 will cause.
-It includes resources that you may find helpful, lists of key contacts and information, which we hope you can share with your community to support each other as much as possible during this time.Download the COVID-19 Community Aid information pack
+This pack is to support you and your community during the period of disruption that Covid-19 will cause.
+It includes resources that you may find helpful, lists of key contacts and information, which we hope you can share with your community to support each other as much as possible during this time.Download the Community Response Toolkit

 Mutual Aid groups available in the UK